Online age gates were never really about security. They were a quick legal cover, while minors bypassed them in seconds.

 Access to age-gated content is the core of the business model.

-- These sites require the highest level of assurance to prevent minors from viewing sensitive material.
+- These sites require the highest level of assurance to prevent minors from viewing sensitive materials.

 - A robust system goes beyond self-declaration, often using credit card checks or database matching for reliable age confirmation.